 - salt and pepper to taste (omit pepper for AIP)

-Put the brussels sprouts on a plate, then drizzle with the balsamic glaze.
-Then, zest with some organic lemon (Zest really ads great flavor to a lot of dishes).
+- Put the brussels sprouts on a plate, then drizzle with the balsamic glaze.
+Then, zest with some lemon (zest really ads great flavor to a lot of dishes).
+Use a fine grater/zester to shave the lemon peel to lightly sprinkle onto the brussels sprouts.
 Add a little more salt and pepper if desired and enjoy!